AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/audit-metrics-sql.md

 ## Custom queries

 You can also write custom queries and export the results to compare against your local database.
 Following the [guidelines for query optimization](../../best-practices/optimizing-your-sql-queries.md), write a query in the SQL editor.
-You can use the buttons at the top of the sidebar to toggle between lists of tables and metrics available for use in the `SQL Report Builder` and add them to your query.
+You can use the buttons at the top of the sidebar to toggle between lists of tables and metrics available for use in the [!DNL SQL Report Builder] and add them to your query.
 When your custom query fits your needs, you can save the report and export that data from the dashboard.

-### Still stumped?
+>[!NOTE]
+>

-If you find a discrepancy after auditing your data, look at the [Contacting Support: Data Discrepancies](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/mbi-data-discrepancies.html?lang=en) support topic for more information on what to do next.
+>If you find a discrepancy after auditing your data, look at the [Contacting Support: Data Discrepancies](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/troubleshooting/miscellaneous/mbi-data-discrepancies.html?lang=en) support topic for more information on what to do next.